-Puerto Rico is home to three bioluminescent bays, where the waters glow with magical blue light at night.
+Puerto Rico has three bioluminescent bays where the waters glow with magical blue light at night.
 The best places to experience this natural phenomenon are Mosquito Bay on Vieques Island and Laguna Grande in Fajardo.
 Book a guided kayak tour for a truly unforgettable experience.

 5. Savor the Local Cuisine